 Does this clothing inspire joy and pleasure?
 Does it uplift and empower you?

 Or does this item bring up feelings of guilt and shame?
 Does it sap your energy?
 Make you pick on yourself?
 Does your energy drop when you feel into this clothing?

 So many of us hang onto old items of smaller-sized clothing the way we clutch the false dream of weight loss making our lives all better.

 This doesn’t make us move toward a future of bright vibrant health and happiness.
 These reminders keep us looking backward at a past version of ourselves that somehow feels more worthy than who we are today, locked in comparison of how we’re not good enough right now.

 If you resonate with any of the above, please let that clothing go.
 Donate it, sell it, burn it, I don’t care but it truly does not have a place in your wardrobe.

 Cleanse your wardrobe of these de-energising items and feel the real weight lift - the weight on your mind!

-And although I don’t always get this right, I aim to buy the best quality clothes that I can afford.
-Items that are tailored nicely and that I can move freely in.
-It’s so liberating to open up my wardrobe and be greeted with a suite of options that spark joy and that I know will wear nicely, maintain their proper shape throughout the day and won’t expose my backside or any other part of my body that I don’t wish to share with public viewing.
+I also encourage you to buy the best quality clothes that you can afford.
+It’s so liberating to open up my wardrobe and be greeted with a suite of options that spark joy and that I know are tailored to fit properly and feel nice.

 Please become a member to comment.